 - Nerve problems

-How to treat low back pain that’s caused by your feet
+How to treat low back pain that’s caused by a dropped arch

 Treatment for low back pain comes in many shapes and sizes.
 Medical doctors may recommend a series of strength or stretching exercises, pain medications, or even surgery.
 But before you decide on which course of action to take, get a foot exam at your local AlignLife clinic and talk with your chiropractor about what the underlying cause of your back pain really is.

 If it’s your feet, it’s a simple and fairly inexpensive fix with a quality orthotic.
 That’s right.
 By simply restoring your foot to a normal, functional arch, we can help normalize the posture and alignment of your lower body.
 The result?
 Lasting relief from lower back pain because your body no longer has to overcorrect the problems caused by your feet!